focofofo.com / FAQ / Inventory / Opinion / Resources / Water / Calendar / Mistakes I've made / Goals / Climate change / Build your own food forest!

 - I bought fruit trees locally in containers in August.
 Not only were they expensive, but they were badly root bound and thus unlikely to grow to their potential.
 Now I buy bare-root trees in spring for immediate planting.

-- I've started/planted sweet potato slips late for various reasons like forgetting about rooting them before planting.
+- I've started and planted sweet potato slips late for various reasons like forgetting about rooting them before planting.
 So that set me back several weeks on a plant that takes 3-4 months to grow to maturity.
 The end result was small sweet potatoes; good but not the goal.
-Sweet potato leaves are delicious but the plant isn't evolved to live here.
-The solution has been to switch to sunroots and perennial leafy greens like garden sorrel and stinging nettle.
+Sweet potato leaves are healthy and delicious but the plant isn't evolved to live here.
+The solution has been to switch to sunroots and perennial leafy and herbacious greens like dandelion (prepared by leaching out the bitterness) and stinging nettle.

 - I've often neglected to pre-dig holes for new fruit trees which created avoidable trouble.
 So far in 2020 I've been doing a good job pre-digging holes. :-)

 - When I first started, I only considered cold hardiness for perennials and was not aware of soil pH, water needs, etc. For example I bought blueberries even though they don't survive our alkaline soil, and even though they need more water than our climate provides.
 (So why are they even for sale locally?
 That is irresponsible of the local nursery!)
 Now I almost exclusively plant locally-appropriate perennials.
-An example alternative to blueberries is the utah serviceberry.
+An example alternative to blueberries are serviceberries; several varieties grow well here.